Shreds

 | tier-2 | 0.5 SOL | Ideal for the ultra-low-latency shred delivery and production workloads. |

-{% hint style="info" icon="wrench" %}
+{% hint style="info" icon="info" %}

 {% endhint %}